roopikarisam/roopikarisam.github.io/research.md

   - image_path: /assets/images/global-du-bois.jpg
     alt: "placeholder image 1"
     title: "The Global Du Bois"
-    excerpt: "A series of data visualizations that challenge the idea that W.E.B.
+    excerpt: "A series of data visualizations challenging the idea that W.E.B.
 Du Bois's investment in decolonization is a later development in his intellectual trajectory"
     url: "/global-du-bois"
     btn_label: "Read More"
     btn_class: "btn--inverse"